 J. Talmadge Wright, PhD

-Dr. Wright's current research uses a cultural sociological perspective to investigate the ritualistic and social character of digital gaming, with a special emphasis on those who play first person shooter games (FPS) on-line, i.e. Counter-Strike and Massive Multi-player On-Line Role Playing Games (MMORPGs), i.e. World of Warcraft.
+Dr. Wright's current research uses a cultural sociological perspective to investigate the relationship between contemporary work and play focusing on the ritualistic and social character of digital gaming.
+Special emphasis is given to those who play first person shooter games (FPS) on-line, i.e. Counter-Strike and Massive Multi-player On-Line Role Playing Games (MMORPGs), i.e. World of Warcraft.
 These studies examine the meaning of on-line digital game playing for participants, the diversity of social relationships that emerge out of such play, and the role of digital game culture in the contemporary division of labor.
-An adjunct of this research is a focus on the enactment of particular forms of masculinity through violent entertainment as well as examining the changed character of play in the modern world.
-Finally, this research also examines the relationship between consumption, gender, visual media, play and pleasure, and a critical understanding of social inequality and development.
+This research also examines the relationship between consumption, gender, visual media, play and pleasure, and a critical understanding of social inequality and development.

 PhD, Social Science

 “Interdisciplinarity, Post-Disciplinarity, and Anomic Specialization: Where Do We Locate Sociology?”co-authors David G. Embrick and Kelsey Henke, Humanity & Society, 39 (3): June.
 2015.
 267-273.

 Producing the Social in Virtual Realms.
 In Social Exclusion, Power and Video Game Play: New Research in Digital Media and Technology.
 (2012).
 David Embrick, Talmadge Wright and Andras Lukacs, co-editors.
 Lexington Books.
 63–84

 Social Exclusion, Power and Video Game Play: New Research in Digital Media and Technology.
 (2012).
 David Embrick, Talmadge Wright and Andras Lukacs, co-editors.
 Lexington Press.
 This is the second volume designed to work with our first volume on play, technology and sociology.